mraveri/f2kquadpack/README.md

 Then compile a set of tests against the two libraries and run them to make sure that the code is doing things right and efficiently.

+The automatic documentation of the code is available at https://mraveri.github.io/f2k/

 Now the code is in the first stages of development.